miroi/bagel_manual/source/molecule/molecule.rst

 Example
 -------

 A dihydrogen molecule with a nearby dummy charge of +0.2.
-Note that the charge specified in the "hf" block does not include the charge associated with with point charge.
+Note that the charge specified in the "hf" block does not include the charge associated with the dummy atom.

 Sample input
 ------------